silatiol/ShortGPT/shortGPT/engine/README.md

 - `set_logger(self, logger)`: Sets the logger function for logging the progress of the short video rendering.

-- `initializeMagickAndFFMPEG(self)`: Initializes the paths for FFmpeg, FFProbe, and ImageMagick.
+- `initializeFFMPEG(self)`: Initializes the paths for FFmpeg, FFProbe.
 If any of these programs are not found, it raises an exception.

 ---